 But how do you create good lesson hooks that will set your students up for success?
 Now that we’ve hooked you, our team of expert teachers has some advice for developing hooks for your lesson plans.

 Download dozens of teacher tools and templates, created by teachers!

 How Do You Write a Hook for a Lesson Plan?

 A lesson hook is an introduction or opening into a lesson that grabs the students’ attention.
-A lesson hook is an opportunity to inject energy into a new learning journey and to create an eagerness to find out more.
+A lesson hook provides teachers with an opportunity to inject energy into a new learning journey and to create an eagerness to find out more.
 Think of a rocket launch analogy; in order to reach the moon, an effective and impressive takeoff is critical.

-The reason that lesson hooks work so well is that they frame thinking, focus on the concept at hand, and give learning objectives context.
+Lesson hooks tend to work so well in the classroom because they frame thinking, focus on the concept at hand, and give learning objectives context.
 Lesson hooks make connections between existing knowledge and future learning.
 Have you ever asked your students to ‘hook’ the reader when they are creating texts?
-If that is a ‘yes’ then you will know how important it is to engage and connect with the audience from the onset.
-Stay with me for some ‘lesson changing’ ideas for lesson introductions.
+If that is a yes, then you will know how important it is to engage and connect with the audience from the onset.
+Stay with us for some “lesson changing” ideas for lesson introductions.

 9 Awesome Lesson Hooks

 We’re going to start big here, and we hope that doesn’t scare you away.
 Theming your classroom can be an extremely effective lesson hook, but we know it can be time-consuming, so it certainly isn’t something you can do for every lesson (or even most of them!).

 Still, if you want to give it a try, there are countless ways to use decorations in the classroom as a great lesson hook.

 One of our favorites is to set up a picnic theme to introduce book reports.
 Set desks up like picnic tables with tablecloths and books everywhere.
 Send your students on a “book tasting” event to find the right book for their first report!